holmos-ipm/holmos-hardware/README.md

 ```
 python reference_assembly.py
 ```
 Be aware that this might take a long time (more than an hour) depending on the resolution you choose in OpenSCAD.
-You might need to install missing packages with `pip install <package>`.
+You can install the required python packages with `pip3 install -r requirements.txt`.
 Also, make sure you have OpenSCAD installed in the location specified in `global_settings.ini`

 To get scad files:
 * A clone of this repository